bwvoss/failure-patterns-essay/README.md

 While it is true that total fault tolerance must handle hardware failure, we wouldn't be fault tolerant without the foundation we've set, and in many ways, while scale breeds more exotic reasons to fail, fault tolerance is orthogonal to scale.
 And for small applications, it is OK to defer more expensive stability measures until operating at scale.

-Circuit breakers, rate limiters, timeouts and semaphores are a few software abstractions to aid stability and fault tolerance.
+Circuit breakers, rate limiters/controlling backpressure, timeouts and semaphores are a few software abstractions to aid stability and fault tolerance.
 Because we've already set clear abstractions for error handlinng, we know exactly where most of this stuff will go.

 Let's add a circuit breaker and a timeout for the HTTP request: